Page 1: Biography

 Farmer, community leader

-This biography, written by Hilda Timms, was first published in 1993.
+This biography, written by Hilda Timms, was first published in the Dictionary of New Zealand Biography in 1993.